 A health coach is a specific type of mentor, motivator, and guide that focuses on helping people improve their overall health.
 This includes coaching people through lifestyle changes, self-care, improving eating habits, working on weight loss, increasing physical activity in fun ways, teaching stress management skills, and navigating chronic disease/conditions.

 A certified health coach is often a licensed practitioner that works with people in health and wellness who have moderate to high health risks, chronic conditions, and disease, working with them to motivate a change in their behavior to improve their health.

 Health coaching offers a unique perspective in the health field, as coaches use motivational interviewing and client-led methods to inspire healthy lifestyle changes.
 It’s related to life coaching in the methods and style of coaching, but focuses specifically on creating healthy changes in an individual’s life.

-Health coaches aren’t licensed healthcare professionals and they don’t diagnose or treat diseases.
-But they can complement medical care by coaching clients through lifestyle changes prescribed by a physician or dietician, or simply offer accountability and inspiration for those who are ready to feel more vibrant by improving their health behavior.
+They can complement medical care by coaching clients through lifestyle changes prescribed by a physician or dietician, or simply offer accountability and inspiration for those who are ready to feel more vibrant by improving their health behavior.